-- He agreed that after going through all the contents of Wikipedia and the Test certificate-Inspection Certificate, the coils imported by M/s Gulshan Exim Pvt.
-Ltd. would not fall under nickel chromium Austenitic type steels under CTH.72209022 as Nickel is replaced by Manganese in 200 series SS coils and M/s Gulshan Exim Pvt.
-Ltd. had imported J3 grade which was a customized grade of 200 series.
-He agreed that the benefit of Notification no. 50/2018-Customs dated 30.06.2018 was not available for the product imported by M/s Gulshan Exim Pvt.
-Ltd. - He stated that being a company in the business of import and export in the capacity of a CHA, he was fully aware of the provisions of Customs Broker Licensing Regulations, 2018 and Customs Act, 1962; that being a Custom House Agent/Broker, as per the provisions of CBLR, 2018, they were abide by Regulation 10 of CBLR, 2018 and it was their prime duty to inform the department regarding any malpractice in the import consignments which they were handling.
+- He agreed that after going through all the contents of Wikipedia and the Test certificate-Inspection Certificates, the coils imported by M/s.
+Bhagyan

+Shri Strips Pvt.
+Ltd. would not fall under nickel chromium Austenitic type steels under CTH 72209022 as Nickel is replaced by the Manganese in 200 series SS coils and the benefit of Notification no. 50/2018-Customs dated 30.06.2018 was not applicable on this product.

+- He stated that being a company in the business of import and export in the capacity of a CHA, he was fully aware of the provisions of Customs Broker Licensing Regulations, 2018 and Customs Act, 1962; that being a Custom House Agent/Broker, as per the provisions of CBLR, 2018, they were abide by Regulation 10 of CBLR, 2018 and it was their prime duty to inform the department regarding any malpractice in the import consignments which they were handling.